What You Need to Know about the Local Job and Employment Market – 2019!

 We believe that decisions to off load the administrative and compliance burdens of the employee-employer relationship will continue to drive the “gig” economy.
 Employers will increasingly turn to more flexible, “on demand” staffing models as a way to get work done without burdening themselves with fixed costs.

-Nationwide, the temporary staffing industry is targeted to grow anywhere from 3-8% depending on which segment of the contingent workforce served.
+Nationwide, the temporary staffing industry is targeted to grow anywhere from 3-8% depending on which segment of that marketplace you look at.
 In the local marketplace, the use of temporary services is likely to grow even faster.

 - With technology employers leading the way, the local area continues to be a mecca for temporary and contract workers who prefer a series of projects and time limited work assignments over core work commitments.